Seb-geospatial/BlenderMapDEM/README.md

 <br/>

 # 🧐 About <a name = "about"></a>
-This is a python module of functions for creating 3D hillshade maps using Blender.
+This is a python package of functions for creating 3D hillshade maps using Blender.
 It enables users with minimal Blender knowledge to fetch, clean, and visualize DEM data in the form of beautifully rendered hillshade maps.

-This module is ultimately centered around its `renderDEM()` function which interfaces with Blender in order to generate a 3D rendered hillshade map using an input DEM image file.
+This package is ultimately centered around its `renderDEM()` function which interfaces with Blender in order to generate a 3D rendered hillshade map using an input DEM image file.

 ### What is DEM Data?
 A digital elevation model (DEM) is a 3D representation of a terrain's surface, created using remote sensing technologies to model the elevation of the ground.
 Typically, within a DEM image each pixel carries its elevation data as values closer to white are higher and values closer to black are lower.
 These images can be fed into Blender to visualize this information in 3D space, creating high quality "hillshade" maps for use in cartography.